Puppy Buyers Guide

 Q. Can I see the mother with the puppies?

 Beware of the breeder who will not let you do this or wants to meet you with the puppy away from their kennels.
 There are some breeders who raise their puppies in substandard conditions and whose breeding bitches are in poor condition from being mated each time they come on heat, which is not allowed under the ANKC Code of Ethics.
-The ANKC (Australian National Kennel Council) is like the Federal Government of the dog world, you can find their website at www.ankc.org.au.
+Dogs Australia (also known as the Australian National Kennel Council - ANKC) is like the Federal Government of the dog world, you can find their website at www.ankc.org.au.

 Q. Will my puppy have registration papers?